Battle of Cape St. Vincent (1780): Battle

 Rodney was ill, and spent the entire action in his bunk.
 His flag captain, Walter Young, urged Rodney to give orders to engage when the Spanish fleet was first spotted, but Rodney only gave orders to form a line abreast.
-Lángara started to establish a line of battle, but when he realised the size of Rodney's fleet, he gave orders to make all sail for Cadiz.
+Lángara started to establish a line of battle, but when he realised the size of Rodney's fleet, he gave orders to make all sail for Cádiz.
 Around 2:00 pm, when Rodney felt certain that the ships seen were not the vanguard of a larger fleet, he issued commands for a general chase.
 Rodney's instructions to his fleet were to chase at their best speed, and engage the Spanish ships from the rear as they came upon them.
 They were also instructed to sail to the lee side to interfere with Spanish attempts to gain the safety of a harbour, a tactic that also prevented the Spanish ships from opening their lowest gun ports.
 Because of their copper-sheathed hulls (which reduced marine growths and drag), the ships of the Royal Navy were faster and soon gained on the Spanish.